ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/event-system.md

 This way you can have more general events, listening to a broader event (`'foo'` in this case), or more detailed callbacks listening to specified events (`'foo:bar'` or `'foo:bar:baz'`).

-This mechanism is used for instance in the conversion where thanks to events named as `'insert:<elementName>'` you can listen to the insertion of a specific element (e.g. `'insert:p'`) or all elements insertion (`'insert'`).
+This mechanism is used for instance in the conversion, where thanks to events named as `'insert:<elementName>'` you can listen to the insertion of a specific element (e.g. `'insert:p'`) or all elements insertion (`'insert'`).

-**Note**: Listeners registered on the same priority will be fired in the order of the registration (no matter if listening to a whole namespace or to the specific event).
+**Note**: Listeners registered on the same priority will be fired in the order of the registration (no matter if listening to a whole namespace or to a specific event).

 ## Firing events

-Once you mix the {@link module:utils/emittermixin~EmitterMixin} into your class you can fire events in the following way:
+Once you mix the {@link module:utils/emittermixin~EmitterMixin} into your class, you can fire events the following way:

 ```js
 this.fire( 'eventName', argA, argB, ... );